jdslabs/service-site/service-portal/docs/element-iii-mk2/board-swap.md

 # Board Swap

-Replace the main board in your Element IV.
+Replace the main board in your Element III Mk2.

 **Difficulty:** Moderate
 **Time:** 10 minutes